 - I THINK (this is very common!)

-These four disastrous phrases are used repeatedly in opportunity discussions.
+These four disastrous phrases – rather than leadership words – are used repeatedly in opportunity discussions.
 They are dangerous and lead to false conclusions.
 If anyone uses these phrases in a conversation, they are essentially saying “I don’t know.”
 Unfortunately, these phrases are provided quickly with no restraint.
 Our brains are desperately attempting to close gaps in information to create a cohesive narrative.
 The other challenge is people are not conditioned to admit they don’t know something – especially when they think they should.
 We tend to make up things unintentionally.
 You can imagine the amount of false information that is generated when both the Sales Leader and the Salesperson are using these four phrases on a repetitive basis!

 It is counterintuitive for some, but actively creating an environment where “I don’t know” is acceptable, will result in more open discussions, greater levels of transparency, and better strategic approaches.
 This simple and effective change will generate a culture of honesty within the sales ranks.
-Once we are more aware of their common use, we will be amazed at the difference created by not using these phrases.
+Once we are more aware of their common use, we will be amazed at the difference created by not using these phrases and replacing them with leadership words.
 Salespeople must also hold their colleagues and leadership accountable to help ban the four disastrous phrases.
 Business Leaders and Sales Leaders with years of experience are particularly liable to fall into the trap of their usage.
 The more experience we have, the more scenarios we have seen.
 Our brain recognizes similarity and patterns.
 The processing of patterns leads to projecting past situations onto new situations.
 We begin to extrapolate information from prior experiences into new and unknown environments.
 This is a classic mistake and one that must be guarded against.

 Have fun with it and ask everyone to participate in banning the four deadly phrases!